TobasFlightControl/tobas_wiki/docs/create_urdf.md

 We will create a URDF (Unified Robot Description Format, a robot description language) based on the CAD model .
 URDF is a format that describes the link structure and mass characteristics of a rigid multi-link system in XML format.
-This time, we will create the following URDF:
+In this tutorial, we will create the following URDF:

 ```xml
 <robot name="f450">